Posts

 Avoiding Probate

-An alternative to having your estate go through the probate process through the court system is through the use of a revocable trust.
-Sometimes also called a "living trust" or "inter vivos trust", this form of an estate plan, if properly set up, can remove the necessity of going through the probate process.
-A revocable trust acts as a will substitute by providing for the terms of distribution of your assets upon your death.
-In addition, a trustee can administer your assets during you life if you are unable to do so, operating much as a power of attorney.
-A trust may or not be suited for your situation.
-For more information.
-Check out this article for more information on living trusts.
+An alternative to having your estate go the probate process via the court system is the use of a revocable trust.
+Also known as a "living trust" or " inter vivos trust", this form of estate planning, if properly set up, can eliminate the need for probate.
+A revocable trust serves as a will substitute by specifying the terms of asset distribution upon your death.
+Additionally, a trustee can manage your assets during your lifetime if you become unable to do so, functioning similarly to a power of attorney.
+A trust may or may not be suitable for your situation.
+We can provide additional information and answer any questions might have about this form of estate planning.